 The other social security benefit for unemployed people is called Arbeitslosengeld II ("unemployment money 2") which has replaced the former welfare (in German: "Sozialhilfe") for those who are mentally and physically able to work.
 Therefore the unemployment benefit derived from the unemployment insurance system is often called "Arbeitslosengeld I" (unemployment money 1).
 "Arbeitslosengeld II" is being financed by the general tax revenue.
 For a single person, it amounts to 409 euro in 2017 or, for partners, to 368 euro for each partner.
 Children living with their parents receive 237 euro until they are six years old, 291 euro until 14 years and 311 euro until 18 years.
 Children from 18 to 25 years staying with their parents get 327 euro.
 Most other incomes will be taken into account with "unemployment money 2", especially child benefit (in German: "Kindergeld").
 In addition, the costs for appropriate housing including heating will be covered.
 Both unemployment benefits will be paid if an unemployed man or woman gets only little unemployment money that does not secure his livelihood.

 Europe in recent months (according to Eurostat, the office of the European Union, seasonally adjusted)

-In the last twelve months there is a decrease in twenty-seven of the member states.
-It remained stable in one country.
+In the last twelve months there is a decrease in all member states of the EU.

 for the entire year 2016 in Germany